Ferozepur Jhirka

+Sh Rajkumar Gupta won the presidential election of Bar Association Ferozepur Jhirka held on Feb 28, 2025 and serving as PRESIDENT of Bar Association.

 History

+Medieval era

-Ferozepur Jhirka was founded in 1419 by Wali (patriarch) of Mewat, Khanzada Feroz Khan who styled himself as Raja (king).
+Ferozepur Jhirka was founded in 1419 by Wali-e-Mewat, Khanzada Feroz Khan who was the ruler of Mewat.

-Mughal Era
+Mughal era

 Mohammad Hayat Khan Numberdar and his brother Burkat Ullah Khan were landlord zamidar in Ferozepur Jhirka.
 Abu Mohammad along with Makhdoom Tahir(from Jhumrawat) turned this into larger estate (riyasat).
 Qazi Ghulam Mustafa from Ferozepur Jhirka, and who was honoured By Bahadur Shah I was close relative to these two and he was married to Bibi Rasti (died Dhu al-Qi'dah 1147 AH / 1734 AD), the daughter of Qazi Syed Rafi Mohammad.